wacncontent/CustomizeTool/removeCommentOutput2/includes/blitline-signup.md

 	![store-screen-1][store-screen-1]

-7. Choose a value for the region; for example, China North.
+7. Choose a value for the region; for example, West US.

 8. Click the right arrow.